gomesfelipe/Bonegarden/Assets/_EXTERNAL/ProceduralLightning/Readme.txt

 The spells apply forces upon collision but there is no damage or other health altering system built in.
 To apply damage or other extra effects, you will need to hook into the collision callback of the spell script and do what is appropriate for your game.

+*Notifications*
+Set LightningStartedCallback and LightningEndedCallback on lightning bolt script to be notified when bolts are started and ended.

 *Orthographic Camera*
 Procedural lightning supports perspective cameras, but also supports orthographic cameras and even supports the XZ plane with an orthographic camera.
 Set the CameraRenderMode property of the script if needed.
 Auto usually works fine unless you need the XZ plane.